Tap Get Route to finalize your Route settings and get going.

 Road Warrior didn't take me to the next closest stop, won't that make my route longer?

-Why does Road Warrior only allow PRO users to optimize up to 120 stops?
+Why does RoadWarrior only allow PRO users to optimize up to 120 stops?

-What is a route violation?
+What is a Route violation?

-An unreachable Stop can also occur when you only type in the city, state, or country of the stop.
-If you only type in the city, state, or country of the stop, then the stop would be in the middle of that geometric area instead of at your stop.
-This could be in the middle of a field or some other place that is unreachable.
+An unreachable Stop can also occur when you only type in the city, state, or country of the stop--this drops the pin in the middle of the region, which could be in the middle of a field or some other place unreachable by roads.

 How can drop stops, first stops, and final stops constrain my route?

 Drop stops, first stops, and final stops constrain the route by placing high costs for violating these order-based rules.